An email client that fits how developers actually use email

 Privacy as a default, not a feature flag

-Cross-device credential sync goes through a zero-knowledge Cloud Vault: OAuth tokens and IMAP passwords are encrypted on your device with a key derived from your Epistles password, and the server stores opaque AES-256-GCM bytes it cannot read.
-ProtonMail key material is carved out and stays in the OS keychain only; it never enters the vault.
+Cross-device credential sync goes through a zero-knowledge Cloud Vault: IMAP passwords and JMAP session blobs are encrypted on your device with a key derived from your Epistles password, and the server stores opaque AES-256-GCM bytes it cannot read.
+OAuth refresh tokens are a deliberate carve-out, the backend is the single rotator and serves short-lived bearers to your devices, so multiple clients don’t race on a single-use refresh token and brick the chain.
+ProtonMail key material is also carved out and stays in the OS keychain only; it never enters the vault.
 The security page walks through the full design, including the failure modes.

 What isn’t there yet